iterative/dvc.org/content/blog/2022-04-18-terraform-provider.md

 ---
 title: Machine Learning Workloads with Iterative Provider for Terraform
-date: 2022-04-18
+date: 2022-04-27
 description: >
-  Today we introduce resource orchestration for your machine learning projects  in conjunction with Terraform.
+  Today we introduce painless resource orchestration for your machine learning projects in conjunction with HashiCorp Terraform.
 descriptionLong: >
-  Now you can bring multi-cloud provisioning to your machine learning projects, optimizing resources; costs, and workflows while aligning your Data Science  and DevOps teams.
+  Catapult your machine learning projects into any coud and reduce cost with spot instance auto-recovery, while aligning your Data Science  and DevOps teams with a simple config file.
-picture: 2022-04-18/terraform-provider-iterative.png
+picture: 2022-04-27/terraform-provider-iterative.png
 pictureComment: Machine Learning Workloads with Iterative Provider for Terraform
 author: maria_khalusova
 commentsUrl: https://discuss.dvc.org/t/collaborative-experiments/1002